lmiroslaw/azbatch-numerix/README.md

 Based on [1].

 This example demonstrates how to use Numerix Python SDK with Azure Batch.
 The deployment is simplified with Azure BatchLabs.
 The job executes by looping over the files located in input directory.
+The tests were performed on F1 series with BaseOS with CentOS.

 # Prerequsitives
 1. Numerix license file